nicohouillon/aws_test_approach_1/README.md

 3) Autoscaling :
 - using the command stress , we can stimulate the CPU and force the autoscaling policies to increase the number of instances.
+This has been tested as per screenshot in Result folder.
+When SSH to an ec2 instance , a cron task will start the Stress utility for 5 minutes.

 ### Pre steps :
 * a Custom AMI is prebuild with [Packer]() and available across various regions .